-- Notes: 1.
+Notes: 1.
 Traces are enabled only in interrupt control mode 2.
-Trace exception handling is not executed after execution of an RTE instruction. - 2.
-Interrupt detection is not performed on completion of ANDC, ORC, XORC, or LDC instruction execution, or on completion of reset exception handling. - 3.
-Trap instruction exception handling requests are accepted at all times in program execution state.
+Trace exception handling is not executed after execution of an RTE instruction.

+2. Interrupt detection is not performed on completion of ANDC, ORC, XORC, or LDC instruction execution, or on completion of reset exception handling.

+3. Trap instruction exception handling requests and sleep instruction exception handling requests are accepted at all times in program execution state.